chocolateboy/gm-compat/README.md

 The following NPM scripts are available:

-- build - generate the minified build of the library (index.min.js)
+- build - compile the library and save to the target directory
 - build:doc - generate the README's TOC (table of contents)
+- build:release - compile the library for release and save to the target directory
+- clean - remove the target directory and its contents
+- rebuild - clean the target directory and recompile the library

 </details>